kaiserschmarrn0/mywm/README.md

 ---------------------------------------------------------------------------------
 mywm is an experimental reparenting window manager

-i aim for a reparenting infrastructure simple enough to be intuitively extensible
+it aims for a reparenting infrastructure simple enough to be intuitively extensible

 requirements
 ---------------------------------------------------------------------------------
 xcb header files: icccm, shape, ewmh

 X11 header files: keysym

 installation